 Even if you still want a TV or large screen experience, there is plenty of modern technology that allows you to stream your favourites, but view them on a large screen in the comfort of your own home, and this fits with the growing trend of home automation.

 For many millennials, once they have their own places, the way forward will be systems designed to allow this kind of streaming via a big screen.
-Companies such as http://digitalinteriors.co.uk/, make this kind of set up and home automation easy and convenient.
+Home automation company such as https://digitalinteriors.co.uk/, make this kind of set up and home automation easy and convenient.

 With increases in streaming and corresponding falls in live TV viewing, this whole new way to enjoy TV programmes provides a real challenge to both advertisers and programme makers.